AdamSmith89/ThreatModelling/PITCHME.md

 @snap[midpoint]
 @ul
 - Part of design for new code (features/bugs)
 - It should be updated as design changes (we are bad at this)
 - Review at the end to ensure it still matches (we are bad at this)
-- Ideally legacy system should be mapped (not sure on best approach here! per-team decision?
+- Ideally legacy system should be TM'd (not sure on best approach here! per-team decision?
 Architect role, tech debt backlog, whole team smash it in a day or two?)
 @ulend
 @snapend